aws/aws-sdk-php/docs/faq.rst

 profile credentials, then you need to make sure that you are properly providing credentials to the SDK.

-For more information, see :doc:`credentials`.
+For more information, see :doc:`/guide/credentials`.